 - For poetry submissions, please use your submittable.com account to add a note to your submission listing the titles of works no longer available for consideration

-We will only consider work that has not been previously published.
+We will only consider work that has not been previously published either in print or online.

 Thank you in advance for sharing your work with us!